aboerzel/Behavioral-Cloning/README.md

 The original NVIDIA model uses an input size of 66x200x3.
 I tried that, but with that I did not manage to drive the car a full round in the simulator (currently I do not know exactly why!).
 So I use the original image size of 160x320x3 as input size for my network.
 The cropping layer will reduce the size to 65x320x3 before the image is fed to the convolutional layers.

-Here is a visualization of the final model architecture:
+Here the final model architecture:
 ![alt text][image1]

-The implementation can be found in `model.py` lines 151-185.
+The implementation can be found in [model.py](model.py) lines 151-185.

 #### Attempts to reduce overfitting in the model
-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 48).
+The model was trained and validated on different data sets to ensure that the model was not overfitting ([model.py](model.py) line 48).
 And the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-I also used image normalization, image cropping and a dropout layer for regularization (model.py lines 151-185).
+I also used image normalization, image cropping and a dropout layer for regularization ([model.py](model.py) lines 151-185).

 Further I used an EarlyStopping-callback to stop the training process automatically if the value-loss has not improved over some epochs.
-And a ModelCheckpoint-callback to save only the best trained model (model.py lines 192-197).
+And a ModelCheckpoint-callback to save only the best trained model ([model.py](model.py) lines 192-197).

 #### Model parameter tuning
 Here are the parameters for tuning the model and the training process.
-The tuning parameters can be adjusted in the `config.py` file.
+The tuning parameters can be adjusted in the [config.py](config.py) file.

 * `NUM_EPOCHS` = 20 (Max number of epochs, since early stopping is used)
 * `BATCH_SIZE` = 128